Robert Jacomb-Hood: 1869–1883: Semi-retirement

 Jacomb-Hood's voyage to Argentina in 1872: (Note: All countries listed are the modern day jurisdictions for the locations, not necessarily those at the time.
-The locations (blue dots) are factual, but the path (red line) is only indicative of the rough route Jacomb-Hood would have taken.)
+The locations (blue dots) are accurate, while the path (red line) is simply a rough sea-based dot-to-dot render rather than a certain path.)

-The Chairman of the LB&SCR, Samuel Laing, commissioned Jacomb-Hood to travel to Argentina and negotiate the purchase of the Central Northern Railway between Córdoba and Tucumán.
-Jacomb-Hood incorporated the visit into a wider holiday of his between January and May 1872, which included visits to southeast Europe, West Africa, and the Atlantic coast of South America (see image for full route).
+Samuel Laing, as well as being Chairman of the LB&SCR, led a consortium interested in purchasing the Central Northern Railway between Córdoba and Tucumán.
+Jacomb-Hood was commissioned to travel to Argentina and carry out the negotiations alongside the consortium's representative, a Mr J Lloyd.
+Jacomb-Hood incorporated the visit into a wider holiday between January and May 1872, including visits to southeast Europe, West Africa, and the Atlantic coast of South America (see image for full route).
 He arrived back in the United Kingdom at Southampton on 13 June.
 Upon his return, he gave up his last Westminster office, which closed on 8 July 1872.
 The railway was eventually bought by the British-owned Córdoba Central Railway in 1887.

-An 1891 map of the Alabama and Great Southern Railway Company; Jacomb-Hood was instrumental in its creation.
+An 1891 map of the Alabama and Great Southern Railway; Jacomb-Hood was instrumental in the company's creation.

-In 1877, he was commissioned by Emile Erlanger & Co. to assist in their decision whether or not to purchase the Alabama and Chattanooga Railway.
-He travelled to the United States with Sir Philip Rose, 1st Baronet in order to inspect the line and write a report on it.It was as a result of this report that the Alabama Great Southern Railway Company was formed in 1877, and he served as a director of the company from September 1877 until 1886, helping in its setup alongside Charles Schiff.
-In 1879, he resigned as a board member of the Crystal Palace Company; the same year, he was commissioned for a second time by Emile Erlanger & Co., this time to assist with the company's undertakings in the West Indies and the United States.

-In 1876, the Thames Haven Petroleum Storage Company had begun building warehouses to store barrels of petroleum oil from the Thameshaven port.
-It began operating in 1880, with Jacomb-Hood having been a director since November 1877; it maintained a monopoly on the import of petroleum into London until 1900.
-Charles Schiff had also convinced Jacomb-Hood to join the board of the New Gas Company in September 1878.
+In 1877, Jacomb-Hood was commissioned by Emile Erlanger & Co. to help them decide whether or not to purchase the Alabama Great Southern Railway Company, which had originally been called the Alabama and Chattanooga Railway; The company had been taken over by the State of Alabama on 1 January 1872 after it defaulted on its bonds.
+Jacomb-Hood travelled to the United States with Sir Philip Rose, 1st Baronet to inspect and write a report on the line.
+As a result of this report, Erlanger purchased the railway, reforming the company and clearing the company's debts to their bondholders in the process.
+Jacomb-Hood served as a director of the company from his election on 30 November 1877 until 1886, helping in its setup alongside Charles Schiff.
+In 1876, the Thames Haven Petroleum Storage Company began building warehouses to store barrels of petroleum oil from the Thameshaven port; Jacomb-Hood became a director in November 1877, and the company began operating in 1880.
+It maintained a monopoly on the import of petroleum into London until 1900.
+Schiff also convinced Jacomb-Hood to join the board of the New Gas Company in September 1878.